Background

 The shared micromobility pilot program will implement best practices and lessons learned from other communities, including the following:

-Shared bikes and scooters must comply with university standards and local municipal land use codes, including University Standard 07-025 and Corvallis Municipal Code.
+Shared bikes and scooters must comply with university standards and local laws, including University Standard 07-025 and Corvallis Municipal Code.

 To guide implementation, Transportation Services has convened an ad hoc Micromobility Advisory Group of campus stakeholders to meet quarterly.
 The Advisory Group will review data on ridership, parking patterns, incident reports, and customer satisfaction to monitor and evaluate the program’s success.
 This evaluation process will be used to determine if the pilot should be continued, and any changes that may be necessary.